nagygp/glabella/README.md

 * [Gábor P. Nagy](https://algebra.math.bme.hu/nagy-gabor), Budapest University of Technology, Hungary.

-For questions, remarks and issues please use the [issue tracker](https://github.com/gap-packages/BlissInterface/issues).
+For questions, remarks and issues please use the [issue tracker](https://github.com/gap-packages/labelface/issues).

 ## License

-BlissInterface is free software; you can redistribute it and/or modify it under the terms of the Version 2 of the GNU General Public License.
+labelface is free software; you can redistribute it and/or modify it under the terms of the Version 2 of the GNU General Public License.
 For details see the file LICENSE.

 ## Credits